kit-github/RoboND-Kinematics-Project/writeup_template.md

 2. Get the nx, ny, nz from the R_rpy.
 3. px, py, pz is obtained from the gripper position.
-4. using this info and substituting for d6 and l
+4. using this info and substituting for d6 and l we can get the wx, wy, wz.

+The wrist center wx, wy, wz depends on the joint angles theta1, theta2, theta3.
+Using trignometry and projecting hte axis in subspaces, we can find these angles.
+Please see figure below for more details.
+In particular, the firstjoint only rotates around the z axis.
+We subtract the x and z shift to get the x,y, z location of joint_2 and joint_3, with respect to joint_1.
+Once this is done, it is easier to calculate angle_a, angle_b and angle_c (see figure 2 below). side_a  and side_c are computed